 Step 3: Leverage Objective Data

-Structured evaluations like Hogan Assessments provide valuable data points that help you see beyond the halo effect of a strong referral.
-Familiarity with a candidate makes it easy to fill in the blanks with assumptions.
-Evidence-based interviews force you to replace those assumptions with data.
+Structured evaluations like Hogan Assessments, Predictive Index, and EQIQ provide valuable data points that help you see beyond the halo effect of a strong referral.
+Familiarity with a candidate makes it easy to fill in gaps with assumptions.
+Evidence-based interviews compel you to replace those assumptions with data.

 Step 4: The Full Market Benchmark

 An internal referral should be one of many data points.
-Before extending an offer, run a parallel external search.
-If the referral is genuinely the strongest candidate, a market benchmark confirms it and gives you confidence in the hire.
-If they’re not, you’ve just avoided a costly mistake that would have been invisible without the comparison.
+Before making an offer, run a parallel external search.
+If the referral genuinely is the strongest candidate, a market benchmark will confirm it and boost your confidence in the hire.
+If not, you’ve avoided a costly mistake that wouldn’t be evident without the comparison.

 Don’t Lower the Bar for Internal Referrals

-Internal referrals are valuable, but only when held to the same standard as every other hire.
+Internal referrals are valuable and should always be seriously considered, but only when held to the same standard as every other hire.

-We partner with private equity firms and high-growth organizations to build structured hiring processes that raise the bar and ensure every senior hire is the best available candidate in the market — not just the most convenient one.
-If you’re ready to close the gap between your current process and the rigor your business actually requires, let’s talk.
+We partner with Private Equity firms and high-growth organizations to build structured hiring processes that raise the bar and ensure every senior hire is the best available candidate in the market — not just the most convenient one.
+If you’re interested in creating a process and framework for assessing internal referrals and learning how to find 3-5 benchmark candidates for comparison, let us know.
+We’d be happy to help.